 Exploring with the Senses

-It gives a thrill to children to explore through the senses.
+Children are excited to explore through the senses.
 From color to movement, the brain processes this visual input.
 Colors and interactive lights stimulate the visual senses.
 Observing color change, patterns and movements are unique visual elements in supporting STEM learning.
 The interest and fixed attention created by visual stimulation and sensations drives attention, curiosity and inquiry.

 There is a spectrum of tactile experiences.
 These include, feeling bubbles on the skin, touching objects made of different materials, soft, crispy, rough, smooth, sticky and sandy.
 Manipulating objects of different shapes and sizes.
 Using water, clay, dough, paper, paint, Legos, blocks, tools, grains and food of various textures.

 Children welcome the taste of foods so fruit and vegetable salads provide a treat for taste buds, not to mention the delights from baked products, jelly, and jams.
-The sense of smell is also stimulated from smell of baked cookies, scented crayons, pencils; added scents such as lavender and vanilla to sensory displays.
+The sense of smell is also stimulated from smell of baked cookies, scented crayons, pencils, added scents such as lavender and vanilla to sensory displays.
 Providing children, the opportunity to explore their environment through the senses is the best way to support learning and development.

 Sensory Activities to Provide for Your Child

-A sensory bin a large enough container to allow your child to explore, filled with a preferred filler with added tools and materials to provide unique sensory experience.
+A sensory bin is a large enough container to allow your child to explore, filled with a preferred filler with added tools and materials to provide unique sensory experience.
 Sensory bins are diverse and can be changed by removing and adding fillers, tools and materials based on age and interest of your child.

 Making a Sensory Bin